top of page

 You can use either a clicker or the word Yes!
 Whichever you choose it must be consistent.

-Click your clicker (just once!) or say "yes" (just once!) and then immediately give your dog a
+Click your clicker (just once!) or say "yes" (just once!) and then immediately reward your dog.

 One mark, one treat and repeat.